Willington in Tolland County, Connecticut — The American Northeast (New England)

 Erected 1976 by Town of Willington, the Willington Historical Society, and the Connecticut Historical Commission.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies Town of Willington, Connecticut (within shouting distance of this marker); This Edifice (about 300 feet away, measured in a direct line); a different marker also named Willington (approx. 2.2 miles away); a different marker also named Willington (approx. 2.4 miles away); Historic Horsebarn Hill (approx. 4.4 miles away); Ashford Veterans Memorial (approx. 5.3 miles away); Tolland Veterans Monument (approx. 5.3 miles away); Tolland (approx. 5.4 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Town of Willington, Connecticut (within shouting distance of this marker); The Federated Church of Willington (within shouting distance of this marker); Baptist Church of Willington (within shouting distance of this marker); This Edifice (about 300 feet away, measured in a direct line); a different marker also named Willington (approx. 2.2 miles away); a different marker also named Willington (approx. 2.4 miles away); Historic Horsebarn Hill (approx. 4.4 miles away); A Familiar Vista (approx. 4.4 miles away).
 Touch for a list and map of all markers in Willington.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 11, 2007, by Dawn Bowen of Fredericksburg, Virginia.
-This page has been viewed 1,588 times since then and 2 times this year.
+This page was last revised on November 8, 2019.
+It was originally submitted on July 11, 2007, by Dawn Bowen of Fredericksburg, Virginia.
+This page has been viewed 1,807 times since then and 90 times this year.
 Photos: 1, 2. submitted on July 11, 2007, by Dawn Bowen of Fredericksburg, Virginia. • J. J. Prats was the editor who published this page.

 Editor’s want-list for this marker.
 Wide shot showing this marker and its surroundings • Can you help?